 When it comes to data and analytics success, the devil is in the synapses.
-A new report from EY and Forbes Insights, “Data & Advanced Analytics: High Stakes and High Rewards,” explains that fundamental problems arise at the crucial links between the steps organisations take as they move from identifying new business opportunities to acting on insights and then measuring the outcomes of their data-driven strategies.
+A new report from EY and Forbes Insights, “Data & Advanced Analytics: High Stakes and High Rewards,” explains that fundamental problems arise at the crucial links between the steps organizations take as they move from identifying new business opportunities to acting on insights and then measuring the outcomes of their data-driven strategies.
 We liken these junctures to synapses in the brain, where communications pass from one cell to another.

 The difference is that in the brain, these communications pass naturally from cell to cell, while in large enterprises, the smooth flow of information isn’t automatic.
 The way global enterprises handle these links translates into business success or failure.
 Below we describe each of these junctures and point out the challenges that need to be overcome at each stage to succeed at data and analytics.

-Establishing an enterprise-wide view of analytics requires senior leaders to understand the transformative potential of data in their organisations.
+Establishing an enterprise-wide view of analytics requires senior leaders to understand the transformative potential of data in their organizations.
 “In the past, there’s been a distinction between the use of analytics to improve the current business processes versus the use of analytics to change the way the company is competing,” says Chris Mazzei, chief analytics officer and emerging technology leader at EY.
-“Many companies started using analytics by focusing on processes, but as they saw success in this area, they realised it can help them in strategic ways, such as determining what to sell, how to sell it, who to sell to, and how to stay differentiated from their competition.
+“Many companies started using analytics by focusing on processes, but as they saw success in this area, they realized it can help them in strategic ways, such as determining what to sell, how to sell it, who to sell to, and how to stay differentiated from their competition.
 This gets to the fundamental role that advanced analytics can play in reimagining the business.”